alperyilmaz/blast-course-jupyterlab/02-BLAST-commandline.md

 **Instructions:**

 * If you are viewing  this document in JupyterLab environment, you can edit and run commands in cells.
 You can use `Ctrl+Enter` keyboard shortcut to run a cell.
 Normally the code is run in Python kernel but if the code has preceding `!` then it's run in terminal.
+Same effect is achieved by adding `%%bash` on top of the cell.
-Also, JupyterLab environment provides actual terminal access.
+  * Also, JupyterLab environment provides actual terminal access.
 Under `File` menu go to `New` option and choose `Terminal`.

 - To exercise terminal commands, please register an account at [Docker Cloud](https://cloud.docker.com/) and log in to [Play With Docker](https://labs.play-with-docker.com/) site with your Docker ID.
 Then, click `Add New Instance` and type the following command in terminal window `docker run -it alperyilmaz/blast-course`
 - Alternative access: Windows users should download and use Putty software to connect remote server in order to run the commands.
 The IP address is **will be provided during or right after class** and you should have your usernames provided.
 Linux users or Windows users with cygwin installed in their system should use `ssh` for connection.